rebelsky/le21/_assignments/subjects.md

     that he will have unique insights on Grinnell's past and on modern liberal education.

-Elaine Marluff
-  : Marzluff is Acting Dean of Grinnell College and Breid-Mcfarland
-    Professor of Science.
-As Dean, Marzluff is responsible for the academic program at Grinnell.
-Marzluff also has more than twenty years of experience teaching at Grinnell.

 Celeste Miller
   : Miller is Associate Professor of Theatre and Dance and is our
     lead faculty member in Dance.
 In that role, Miller is likely